 An advanced course for students who wish to qualify for admission to the accounting profession.
-It covers accounting theory and practice as they relate to business combinations and affiliated companies, consolidated financial statements, and reporting for Students are multinational operations. exposed to the theoretical constructs of accounting and current pronouncements of the FASB and authoritative bodies.
-Students will complete a variety of classroom practicum exercises which will prepare them for external application of these Prerequisite: concepts.
-ACC 396 Intermediate Accounting II.
+It covers accounting theory and practice as they relate to business combinations and affiliated companies, consolidated financial statements, and reporting for multinational operations.
+Students are exposed to the theoretical constructs of accounting and current pronouncements of the FASB and authoritative bodies.
+Students will complete a variety of classroom practicum exercises which will prepare them for external application of these Prerequisite: ACC concepts.
+396 Intermediate Accounting II.
 Offered fall.